The Pros and Cons of Starting a Proofreading Business

 However, a background editing news copy or working as an English or composition teacher will make it easier to market your value to potential clients.

-A Broad Range of Potential Clients Is Available
+Availability to a Broad Range of Potential Clients

 Possibilities range from individuals seeking help with resumes, cover letters, or other important documents to businesses seeking professional editing for proposals or detailed reports.
 You can seek the broadest possible range of clients, or you might choose to specialize in one area where you have the most expertise.

-An Exceptional Command of the English Language Is Not Enough to Be a Good Proofreader
+Command of the English Language Is Not Enough

 It's imperative that you have a working knowledge of multiple style guides and the ability to adapt from one to the other based on client and assignment.